NorthernStars/mrShark/README.md

 Configuration
 =============
-You can configure the firmware inside headers/config.h in projects source folder.
+You can configure the firmware inside headers/config.h and headers/motor.h in projects source folder.

 Build Level
 -----------